m-kosik/house_price_prediction/README.md

 # house_price_prediction
-a notebook for Kaggle competition about predicting house prices

 This repository contains a notebook which allowed me to create a top-5% submission for [THIS](https://www.kaggle.com/c/home-data-for-ml-course) Kaggle competition.

 It contains a function for data preprocessing, which performs the following steps: